-Hypnosis, or hypnotic trance, is a state of physical and mental relaxation where the critical faculty is bypassed and a person becomes open to accepting positive suggestions for change.
-Although some people appear to be resistant to hypnosis,1 even they can benefit from the process by simply following the suggestions of the therapist as best they can.
+Hypnosis, or hypnotic trance, is a state of physical and mental relaxation where the critical faculty is bypassed, opening a person to accepting positive suggestions for change.
+Although some people appear resistant to hypnosis, they can benefit from the process by following the therapist’s suggestions as best they can.1

 The first step in achieving a hypnotic trance is to relax both physically and mentally.
-This is accomplished by moving through a progressive attention through each part of the body.
-The therapist will guide the person with relaxing suggestions and imagery to help release and let go of tension.
-Once the body is relaxed, mental relaxation is more easily achieved giving rise to feelings of ease and peacefulness.
+This is accomplished by moving through progressive attention through each body part.
+The therapist will guide the person with relaxing suggestions and imagery to help release tension.
+Once the body is relaxed, mental relaxation is more easily achieved, giving rise to feelings of ease and peacefulness.

 Bypassing the Critical Faculty

-The critical faculty is that aspect of mind which analyzes, evaluates, and helps to make decisions.
-Even though it serves a very useful function, it is sometimes not enough to create lasting change.
-In the case of someone who bites their nails, they may consciously decide they are going to stop the habit but find themselves struggling to do so.
+The mind’s critical faculty analyzes, evaluates, and helps to make decisions.
+Even though it serves an essential function, it is sometimes not enough to create lasting change.
+In the case of someone who bites their nails, they may consciously decide to stop the habit but find themselves struggling to do so.
 This is because deeply ingrained habits and motivations are stored in a deeper part of the mind called the subconscious.

 In the trance state, the critical faculty can be bypassed once the person is sufficiently relaxed and focused.
-This allows the person to connect directly with the subconscious mind and work with the powerful beliefs and motivations there.
-In the above example, the person may discover their compulsion is based on a deep need for love and safety.
-The therapist can then help the person find new, healthy solutions to meeting those needs.
+This allows the person to connect directly with the subconscious mind and work with present powerful beliefs and motivations.
+A person may discover their nail biting is based on a deep need for safety.
+The therapist can then help the person find new, healthy solutions to meet those needs.

-Nail biting, or onychophagia, can be a temporary, relatively nondestructive behavior.
-However, it can also develop into a severe, long-term problem for some people.2 In that case, the disorder is characterized by chronic, seemingly uncontrollable nail biting that is destructive to fingernails and the surrounding tissue.
+People who experience mild to severe onychophagia can benefit from hypnotherapy to manage, control, and even eliminate the urge to bite their nails.
+Nail biting, or onychophagia, can be a temporary and relatively nondestructive behavior.
+However, it can also be a severe, long-term problem for some people.2 In that case, the disorder is characterized by chronic, seemingly uncontrollable nail biting that is destructive to fingernails and the surrounding tissue.

 Some of the symptoms of onychophagia include:

-- Feelings of distress, unease or tension prior to biting
+- Feelings of distress, unease, or tension before biting

 - Feelings of relief or even pleasure during and after biting